hi, i'm kevin! 👋 i love thinking about neural networks, algorithms, and data.

 ClaimBuster Website

-used by thousands of fact-checkers and research groups worldwide
+ClaimBuster, used by thousands of fact-checkers and research groups

 We introduce the first adversarially-regularized, transformer-based claim spotting model that achieves state-of-the-art results by a 4.70 point F1-score margin over current approaches on the ClaimBuster Dataset.
 In the process, we propose a method to apply adversarial training to transformer models, which has the potential to be generalized to many similar text classification tasks.
 Along with our results, we are releasing our codebase and manually labeled datasets.
 We also showcase our models' real world usage via a live public API.